nareshsoni02/WeatherApp/README.md

 Price Rest API allows clients to publish and retrieve data from the store.
 Camel’s REST DSL is used to implement a RESTful API that performs required operations on a database.

-Using the created API, clients can publish single prices to DB.
+Using the create API, clients can publish single price to DB.
 Before storing, it goes through transformation and validation.
-It performs following validation on client input:-
+It performs following validations on client input:-

 1. Price is null or empty.
 2. Price does not have a vendor.
-3. Price does not have instruments.
+3. Price does not have instrument.
 4. Price does not have a created date.

 ![](docs/CreateAPISeq.png)